Christmas Who?: Home media

 "Christmas Who?" was released on the DVD compilation called Christmas on September 30, 2003.
 The episode was also included in SpongeBob SquarePants: The Complete 2nd Season DVD released on October 19, 2004.
 On September 22, 2009, "Christmas Who?" was released on the SpongeBob SquarePants: The First 100 Episodes DVD, alongside all the episodes of seasons one through five.

 Reception

-The special received generally positive reviews; a reviewer on Reviewstream.com calls it "a great story of the holiday spirit".
+The special received positive reviews; a reviewer on Reviewstream.com calls it "a great story of the holiday spirit".
 In the DVD released by Nickelodeon, the episode was ranked at number 10 as one of SpongeBob SquarePants's 10 Happiest Moments.